microsoft/vscode-wiki/Extension-API-guidelines.md

 Objects vs Interfaces
 -
-Objects that should be returned by a provider are usally implemented as class which extensions can instantiate, e.g. `CodeLens`.
-We do that to provide convience constructors and to able to populate default values.
+Objects that should be returned by a provider are usally represented by a class that extensions can instantiate, e.g. `CodeLens`.
+We do that to provide convience constructors and to be able to populate default values.

-Data that we accept in methods calls, like `registerRenameProvider` or `showQuickPick` is declared as interfaces.
+Data that we accept in methods calls, i.e. parameter types, like in `registerRenameProvider` or `showQuickPick`, are declared as interfaces.
 That makes it easy to fullfill the API contract using class-instances or plain object literals.

-Strict and relaxed data
+Strict and Relaxed Data
 -
-Data the API returns is strict, e.g `activeTextEditor` is an editor or undefined, but not null.
+Data the API returns is strict, e.g `activeTextEditor` is an editor or `undefined`, but not `null`.
 On the other side, providers can return relaxed data.
-We usually accept 4 types: The actual type, like `Hover`, a thenable of that type, `undefined` or `null`.
+We usually accept 4 types: The actual type, like `Hover`, a `Thenable` of that type, `undefined` or `null`.
 With that we want to make it easy to implement a provider, e.g. if you can compute results synchronous you don’t need to wrap things into a promise or if a certain condition isn’t met simple return etc.

-Validate data
+Validate Data
 -
-Although providers can return ‘relaxed’ data you verify it.
+Although providers can return ‘relaxed’ data you need to verify it.
 The same is true for arguments etc. Throw validation errors when possible, drop data object when invalid.

-Copy data
+Copy Data
 -
-Don’t send data a provider returned over the wire as is.
-Often they contain more data we need and often there are cyclic dependencies.
-With provider data, fill objects that your protocol speaks.
+Don’t send the data that a provider returned over the wire.
+Often it containa more information than we need and often there are cyclic dependencies.
+Use the provider data to create objects that your protocol speaks.

 JSDOC
 -
 We add JSDoc for all parts of the API.
 The doc is supported by markdown syntax.
-When document string-datatypes which end up in the UI use the phrase ‘Human-readable string…’
+When document string-datatypes that end up in the UI, use the phrase ‘Human-readable string…’